 Mayu Thava Mayu Thava

-Why Paying Down Your Rental Mortgage Faster Isn’t Always the Smartest Move
+MMM: Why Paying Down Your Rental Mortgage Faster Isn’t Always the Smartest Move

 If you’ve owned rental properties for a while and have been aggressively paying down the mortgage, first off — that’s a good thing.